 The course will cover the following topics:

-During the course we will take a trip to a local site to look for otter field signs, so be sure to bring your field clothes and equipment including wellies, wet weather clothing and binoculars.
+During the course we will also take a trip to a local site to look for otter field signs, so be sure to bring your field clothes and equipment including wellies, wet weather clothing and binoculars.
 You will also need to bring a packed lunch.

 “Intriguing, I had no questions unanswered and Sue was inspirational.”